|Nutrition Facts (per serving)|

 Dust the counter or a large cutting board with powdered sugar.

 Place the marshmallows and the water in a large microwave-safe bowl.
-Microwave on high for 1 minute, or until the marshmallows are puffy and have expanded.
+Microwave on high for 1 minute, or until the marshmallows have expanded and become puffier.

 Stir the marshmallows with a rubber spatula until they are melted and smooth.
 If some unmelted marshmallow pieces remain, return to the microwave for 30 to 45 seconds, or until the marshmallow mixture is entirely smooth and free of lumps.

-Add the powdered sugar all at once to the liquid marshmallow in the bowl, and begin to stir with the spatula.
-Stir until the sugar begins to incorporate and it becomes impossible to stir anymore.
+Add the powdered sugar all at once to the melted marshmallow and combine with the spatula until the sugar begins to incorporate and the mixture becomes difficult to mix.

 Scrape the marshmallow-sugar mixture out onto the prepared work surface.
 It will be sticky and lumpy, with lots of sugar that has not been incorporated yet—this is normal.
 Dust your hands with powdered sugar, and begin to knead the fondant mixture like bread dough, working the sugar into the marshmallow with your hands.

 Continue to knead the fondant until it smoothes out and loses its stickiness.
 Add more sugar if necessary, but stop adding sugar once it is smooth—too much sugar will make it stiff and difficult to work with.
-Once the fondant is a smooth ball without any lumps or stickiness, it is ready to be used or colored.
+Once the fondant is a smooth ball without any lumps or stickiness, it is ready to be used or have flavor or color added.

-If you want to add food coloring or flavoring to your fondant, flatten it into a round disc.
-It is a good idea to wear gloves to avoid getting food coloring on your hands during this step.
+If you are adding food coloring or flavoring to your fondant, flatten it into a round disc.
+(It is a good idea to wear gloves to avoid getting food coloring on your hands.)
 Add the desired amount of coloring or flavoring to the center of the disc, and fold the disc over on itself so that the color or flavor is enclosed in the center of the fondant ball.
 Knead the ball of fondant just like you did before.
-As you work it, you will begin to see streaks of color coming through from the center.
-Continue to knead until the streaks are gone and the fondant is a uniform color.
+As you work it, you will begin to see streaks of color; continue to knead until the streaks are gone and the fondant is a uniform color.